Road to a Cure - What it Means to Us

 Our MBC Life’s crack team of investigators is taking these and many other questions on the virtual road in the series that we call “Road to a Cure.”
 Over the next two months we will explore these and other topics with the leading clinicians and researchers in the field of breast cancer.

-In this episode we sit down with a group of the Our MBC Life co-hosts and the friends of the podcast who are living with MBC to discuss what it means to live with an incurable disease and consider a possibility of a cure.
+In this episode, we sit down with some Our MBC Life co-hosts and friends of the podcast who are living with MBC to discuss what it means to live with an incurable disease and consider a possibility of a cure.
 What is a cure?
 What is a chronic disease?
 In the next hour we will tackle these and many other questions.

 Mentioned in this Episode